Archive for Green Building

 Solar Summit 2007 Report

 As promised, a report from Solar Summit 2007, by guest blogger Mike Adams of NY Wind.
 About Mike: • Mike Adams considers himself a citizen of the earth.
-He currently splits his time between working with Community Energy to spread the word about wind power and electric choice, working on an two organic farms, Sun [...]
+He currently splits his time between working with Community Energy to spread the word about wind power […]

 Got Bottles?